Keisha Ray, PhD

 Reviews of "Black Health"

-Professor Keisha Ray received her PhD in philosophy, with a focus on bioethics, from the University of Utah.
+Professor Keisha Ray received her PhD in philosophy from the University of Utah.
 She is currently a tenured Associate Professor and holds the John P. McGovern, MD Professorship of Oslerian Medicine at the McGovern Center for Humanities & Ethics at UT Health Houston, where she also serves as the Director of the Medical Humanities Scholarly Concentration.
-Most of Dr. Ray’s work focuses on the effects of institutional racism on Black people's health, highlighting Black people's own stories in Black health discourse, and the sociopolitical implications of biomedical enhancement for marginalized populations.
-Her work uniquely prioritizes simple language as a matter of access and justice.
-Dr. Ray serves as an associate editor for the American Journal of Bioethics and media editor for its blog site, "Bioethics Today," to which she is also a regular contributor.
+Most of Dr. Ray’s work focuses on the effects of institutional racism on Black people's health, highlighting Black people's own stories, and the sociopolitical implications of biomedical enhancement.
+Her work uniquely prioritizes linguistic justice as a matter of access and commitment to public scholarship.
+Dr. Ray serves as an associate editor for the American Journal of Bioethics and its online site, "Bioethics Today."
+Dr. Ray has also been elected as a Hastings Center Fellow.
 She has contributed to top clinical, bioethics, and medical humanities journals.
-And based on her expertise, Dr. Ray is also frequently called upon as a bioethics expert for popular news sources.
+And based on her expertise, Dr. Ray is frequently called upon as a bioethics expert for popular news sources.
 Lastly, Dr. Ray is the author of the book “Black Health: The Social, Political, and Cultural Determinants of Black People’s Health” with Oxford University Press.